ProspectivePulse/project-juggernaut/README.md

     C1 -- "Distance Reading" --> B1
 ```

+NB: This diagram uses generic filenames.
+Please refer to the Quick Start below or the folders for the actual filenames.

 ## RL Feedback Cycle

 [Robot Action] → [Environment Response] → [Reward Calculation] → [Model Update]